semgrep/semgrep-docs/docs/faq.md

 Semgrep automatically handles the nuance of “there’s more than one way to do it”: you write your query and all equivalent variations of that code should be automatically matched.

-As Semgrep evolves, a query like `foo("password")` becomes smarter.
+As Semgrep evolves, queries similar to `foo("password")` become smarter.
 In the original version of Semgrep, this query would only match the code `foo("password")`.
 But a few months after release it would match `const x = "password"; foo(x).` Today Semgrep can [do even more with intraprocedural dataflow](https://semgrep.dev/s/ievans:c-dataflow) analysis, and we’re working on adding more of these semantic features with every release.

 **3. Integrated: Semgrep understands git and other version-control systems**